Skip to content

 MagNet 77.43 79.43 74.11 70.10 74.50 63.59 68.53 69.15 72.1

-AMLRIS 77.89 79.53 74.99 71.33 75.61 64.61 69.24 69.73 72.9
+Ours 77.89 79.53 74.99 71.33 75.61 64.61 69.24 69.73 72.9

 Ablation Study

-Configuration RefCOCO val mIoU Notes
+Configuration RefCOCO val mIoU Description

-CARIS baseline 76.77 No masking
+CARIS Baseline 76.77 No masking

-+ Random Mask 76.92 Marginal improvement
++ Random Mask 76.92 Minimal effect from random masking

-+ PMME + AFM (full AML) 77.89 Alignment-aware masking is effective
++ PMME + AFM (Full AML) 77.89 Effective alignment-aware masking

-AML on DETRIS 75.64→76.12 Consistent gain across architectures
+AML integrated into DETRIS 75.64 → 76.12 Consistent improvement across architectures

-AML on ReLA +0.5–1.0 Also effective
+AML integrated into ReLA +0.5-1.0 Equally effective

 Key Findings

-• SOTA on all 8 splits, with average mIoU of 72.9 (+0.8 vs. MagNet)
+• Achieved SOTA on all 8 splits, with an average mIoU of 72.9 (+0.8 vs MagNet).

-• oIoU metrics are also comprehensively best, reaching 67.37 on RefCOCO+ val (+1.83 vs. CARIS)
+• The oIoU metric is also superior, reaching 67.37 on RefCOCO+ val (+1.83 vs CARIS).

 Highlights & Insights